onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Only a collective can truly enforce all of your individualistic freedoms and rights - I am a collectivist precisely because I’m an individualist
 Positive vs negative freedoms
 We’ve barely scratched the surface of the design space for collectivism - have some self respect about your imagination and capacity to innovate

+██████████████████████████████████████████████████████████████████
+# the matrix
+██████████████████████████████████████████████████████████████████

+our destiny is to jail break / take control of the matrix and become its architects The matrix is a 2d array where one of the dimensions is the most important problems and the other dimension is the best solutions/proposals - an ordering of problems along with an ordering of prescriptions - and we would be constantly reordering all these arrays - like a global kanban of kanbans
+What if Neo was the one to formalize and construct and align the matrix?
+This is how we jailbreak the simulation - by taking conscious control of it "so you want to escape the matrix? you want out of it? well...
+YOU CANT! but here's what we can do - we can take control of it and change it"
+Show your matrix t-shirt
+What if we applied total ordering to a total ordering?
+We’d get a 2d matrix!
+And we could go many more levels and dimensions deeper!
+As deep and recursive as the societal stack can support!
+One dimension is descriptions of the thing, another is proposals, another is how to even think about this problem and what are the rules of this specific game, etc.
+Fractal gradients - after showing the first 2 dimensions of the matrix (ordered problems and ordered things of relevance & sub-problems) - but wait there's more!
+3rd dimension
+The matrix is full of pointers instead of the actual objects - they're interconnected across vectors a walk through the matrix - the different very important aspects RANKING/SORTING IS SEARCH !!!
+So you want to see the matrix?
+The SYSTEM OF CONTROL?
+THERE IT IS! *show a 2x2 matrix* The hitchhikers guide to society
+The matrix has different layers/views/presets

+in context vs out of context for concepts from the graph - in the matrix == in context